 We are exposed to the impact of foreign currency exchange fluctuations.
 This foreign currency exchange risk arises when we conduct business in a currency other than the U.S. dollar.
 For most operations, local currencies have been determined to be the functional currencies.
 The financial statements of subsidiaries are translated to their U.S. dollar equivalents at end-of-period exchange rates for assets and liabilities and at average currency exchange rates for revenues and expenses.
 Translation adjustments for subsidiaries whose local currency is their functional currency are recorded as a component of accumulated other comprehensive income (loss) within equity.
-Note 12 to our consolidated financial statements titled, "Other Reserves," contains additional information about the impact of translation on accumulated other comprehensive income (loss) and equity.
-Transaction gains and losses arising from fluctuations in currency exchange rates on transactions denominated in currencies other than the functional currency are recognized in the Consolidated Profit and Loss Account.
+Note 18 to our consolidated financial statements titled, "Reclassifications out of Accumulated Other Comprehensive Income (Loss)," contains additional information about the impact of translation on accumulated other comprehensive income (loss) and equity.
+Transaction gains and losses arising from fluctuations in currency exchange rates on transactions denominated in currencies other than the functional currency are recognized in the Consolidated Statements of Income.
 Since we operate internationally and approximately 30% of our revenues and 30% of our cost of revenues are generated outside the United States, foreign currency exchange rate fluctuations can significantly impact our financial position, results of operations, and competitive position.